ztandrews/ztandrews/README.md

 - 📚 I'm a Monmouth University student working towards my M.S. in Computer Science with a concentration in Databases and Intelligent Information Systems
 - 👀 I’m interested in Scripting Languages, Web Development, Databases, and Data Science
 - 📈 I’m currently learning ReactJS, Machine Learning with Python, and Full-Stack Engineering
-- 💳 I have experience in the FinTech industry
+- 💳 I'm an intern at a FinTech company

 ## Skills:
 ### Languages